-If you’ve perused the different topics we write about on the TeleGeography blog, there’s a chance you’ve stumbled upon our colocation content.
+If you’ve perused the different topics we write about on the TeleGeography blog, you may have stumbled upon our colocation content.

 But what defines colocation?

-In short: a colocation center is a data center that provides shared space for network storage and interconnection.
+In short, a colocation center is a data center that provides shared space for network storage and interconnection.

 Follow-up question: how does this differ—or relate to—cloud computing?